-Before you would be warranted in finding the defendant guilty of capital murder, you must find from the evidence beyond a reasonable doubt not only that on the occasion in question the defendant was in the course of committing or attempting to commit the felony offense of robbery of Alma Urbina, as alleged in this charge, but also that the defendant specifically intended to cause the death of Rosendo Rios, by shooting Rosendo Rios, with a deadly weapon, namely, a firearm; or you must find from the evidence beyond a reasonable doubt that the defendant, William Michael Procter, with the intent to promote or assist in the commission of the offense of robbery, if any, solicited, encouraged, directed, aided, or attempted to aid an unknown person in shooting Rosendo Rios, if he did, with the intention of thereby killing Rosendo Rios, and unless you so find, then you cannot convict the defendant of the offense of capital murder.
+Before you would be warranted in finding the defendant guilty of capital murder, you must find from the evidence beyond a reasonable doubt not only that on the occasion in question the defendant was in the course of committing or attempting to commit the felony offense of either burglary of a habitation owned by Terry Todd or robbery of Terry Todd, as alleged in this charge, but also that the defendant specifically intended to cause the death of Terry Todd, by shooting Terry Todd with a deadly weapon, namely a firearm, and unless you so find, then you cannot convict the defendant of the offense of capital murder.

-Now, if you find from the evidence beyond a reasonable doubt that on or about the 11th day of June, 2007, in Harris County, Texas, the defendant, William Michael Procter, did then and there unlawfully, while in the course of committing or attempting to commit the robbery of Alma Urbina, intentionally cause the death of Rosendo Rios by shooting Rosendo Rios with a deadly weapon, namely, a firearm; or
+Now, if you find from the evidence beyond a reasonable doubt that on or about the 5th day of July, 2011, in Harris County, Texas, the defendant, Juan Reyes, Jr., did then and there unlawfully, while in the course of committing or attempting to commit the burglary of a habitation of Terry Todd, intentionally cause the death of Terry Todd, by shooting Terry Todd with a deadly weapon, namely a firearm, or if you find from the evidence beyond a reasonable doubt that on or about the 5th day of July, 2011, in Harris County, Texas, Ricardo Celedon, did then and there unlawfully, while in the course of committing or attempting to commit the burglary of a habitation of Terry Todd, intentionally cause the death of Terry Todd, by shooting Terry Todd with a deadly weapon, namely a firearm, and that the defendant, Juan Reyes, Jr., with the intent to promote or assist the commission of the offense, if any, solicited, encouraged, directed, aided or attempted to aid Ricardo Celedon to commit the offense, if he did; or the defendant, Juan Reyes, Jr., did then and there unlawfully, while in the course of committing or attempting to commit the robbery of Terry Todd, intentionally cause the death of Terry Todd, by shooting Terry Todd with a deadly weapon, namely a firearm, or if you find from the evidence beyond a reasonable doubt that on or about the 5th day of July, 2011, in Marris County, Texas, Ricardo Celedon, did then and there unlawfully, while in the course of committing or attempting to commit the robbery of Terry Todd, intentionally cause the death of Terry Todd, by shooting Terry Todd with a deadly weapon, namely a firearm, and that the defendant, Juan Reyes, Jr., with the intent to promote or assist the commission of the offense, if any, solicited, encouraged, directed, aided or attempted to aid Ricardo Celedon to commit the offense, if he did, then you will find the defendant guilty of capital murder, as charged in the indictment.

-If you find from the evidence beyond a reasonable doubt that on or about the 11th day of June, 2007, in Harris County, Texas, an unknown person, did then and there unlawfully, while in the course of committing or attempting to commit the robbery of Alma Urbina, intentionally cause the death of Rosendo Rios by shooting Rosendo Rios with a deadly weapon, namely, a firearm, and that the defendant, William Michael Procter, with the intent to promote or assist the commission of the offense, if any, solicited, encouraged, directed, aided or attempted to aid the unknown person to commit the offense, if he did, then you will find the defendant guilty of capital murder, as charged in the indictment.
+If you find from the evidence beyond a reasonable doubt that on or about the 5th day of July, 2011, in Harris-County, Texas,